-The Retention Support Services team provides students on academic and progress probation with resources to assist their return to good academic standing.
+The Retention Program provides students on academic and progress probation with resources to assist their return to good academic standing.

-If you're on academic or progress probation, we strongly encourage you to contact the Retention Support Services team, which is part of De Anza's General Counseling Division.
+If you're on academic or progress probation, we strongly encourage you to contact the Retention Program, which is part of De Anza's General Counseling Division.
 We can advise you about your status and steps you should take.

 Use the eAdvising System for a Quick Question

 You can use eAdvising to send us a question.
 Here's how:

 - First, click the yellow bar that says "Log In to eAdvising"

 - Once you are in, click Ask a Question